omkarfadtare965/CodeChef/README.md

   ![image](https://github.com/user-attachments/assets/1f3bf615-0919-4da7-84dc-29d4c720308e)

 ### Degree of automation in decision-making using AI & Machine learning:
+- __A) Human only:__
-- __Human only:__ No automation is involved; all decisions are made entirely by humans.
+  - No automation is involved; all decisions are made entirely by humans.
+- __B) Shadow automation:__
-- __Shadow automation:__ Learning algorithms make predictions, but these are not applied in the actual process.
+  - Learning algorithms make predictions, but these are not applied in the actual process.
 For example, a system might predict factory machine failures but the predictions are not acted upon.
+- __C) AI Assistance:__
-- __AI Assistance:__ In this stage, AI helps humans by providing insights or suggestions.
+  - In this stage, AI helps humans by providing insights or suggestions.
 For example, when inspecting a smartphone, an AI might highlight areas with scratches to guide the human inspector to those spots but the final decision is still made by the human.
+- __D) Partial automation:__
-- __Partial automation:__ In this case, the learning algorithm makes decisions when it is confident(e.g., determining if a product is defective or not).
+  - In this case, the learning algorithm makes decisions when it is confident(e.g., determining if a product is defective or not).
 If the algorithm is unsure, the decision is referred to a human.
+- __E) Full automation:__
-- __Full automation:__ The learning algorithm handles every decision without human intervention.
+  - The learning algorithm handles every decision without human intervention.
 - In many real-world deployments, we begin with Human-only decisions and gradually shift towards Full automation as confidence grows.
 The level of automation chosen depends on the performance of the AI and the use case.
 For example, in healthcare, you might stop at partial automation where AI assists doctors rather than making all decisions.
 - AI Assistance and Partial Automation are both examples of "human-in-the-loop" systems, where humans remain involved in the decision-making process

   ![image](https://github.com/user-attachments/assets/28a4375e-9fb5-4577-ae23-86f2608f53e5)

 ### Machine learning Production Project lifecycle:
-- __Scoping:__
+- __A) Scoping:__
   - In this phase, you define the project, identify features (X) and target (Y), and estimate key metrics like accuracy, latency (prediction time), throughput (queries per second), and resource needs (time, compute, budget).
-- __Data:__
+- __B) Data:__
   - In this phase, you collect and organize data, define data sources, establish baselines, and label the data.
-- __Modeling:__
+- __C) Modeling:__
   - In this phase, you select the algorithm, train the model, and perform error analysis.
 You then adjust the model and perform hyperparameter tuning.
 Since machine learning is an iterative process, you may need to update the model or decide whether to collect more data or not, followed by further error analysis.
-- __Deployment & Monitoring:__
+- __D) Deployment & Monitoring:__
   - In this phase, the model is deployed into production (e.g., cloud, edge, IoT, web browser) to serve prediction requests.
 This phase also includes monitoring the system and tracking incoming data.
-- __Maintenance:__
+- __E) Maintenance:__
   - After the initial deployment, you may need to retrain the model using newly collected data to continuously improve and update it until a more accurate version is deployed.

   ![image](https://github.com/user-attachments/assets/be8511b5-0b15-43a5-8f6b-e28d49a620f9)